Industrial Workers of the World: Notable members

 Former lieutenant governor of Colorado David C. Coates was a labor militant, and was present at the founding convention, although it is unknown if he became a member.
-It has long been rumored, but not yet proven, that baseball legend Honus Wagner was also a Wobbly.
-Senator Joe McCarthy accused Edward R. Murrow of having been an IWW member, which Murrow denied.
-Some of the organization's most famous recent members include Noam Chomsky, Tom Morello, mixed martial arts fighter Jeff Monson, Andy Irvine, and late anthropologist David Graeber.
+It has long been rumored, but not proven, that baseball legend Honus Wagner was also a Wobbly.
+Senator Joseph McCarthy accused Edward R. Murrow of having been an IWW member, which Murrow denied.